 Upon successful completion of this course, the student will be able to:

-- apply the leisure perspective to understanding growth, development and health throughout the lifespan
+1. Apply leisure and recreation perspectives to understanding growth, development and health throughout the lifespan.

 A list of recommended textbooks and materials is provided for students at the beginning of each semester.